 The Scenario-based Clinical Examinations are held in Pearson VUE testing centers worldwide.
-For more information on the most up-to-date listing of testing center locations please see the following link: http://pearsonvue.com/abo/

-Approximately 6 weeks prior to the exam, Pearson Vue will pre-schedule all candidate exam appointments based on the testing center location preferences that were provided during registration.
+For more information on the most up-to-date listing of testing center locations please see the following link: http://pearsonvue.com/abo/ Approximately 6 weeks prior to the exam, Pearson Vue will pre-schedule all candidate exam appointments based on the testing center location preferences that were provided during registration.
 Individual appointment information will be e-mailed to examinees by Pearson Vue.
 If the appointment that Pearson Vue schedules is not in a location or time that is preferred, examinees will have the opportunity to change the appointment, subject to availability.
 Detailed information and instructions for rescheduling exams will be e-mailed to candidates by the ABO the week before Pearson Vue starts the pre-scheduling process.

-Examinees must ensure that they are available for both dates the exam is administered, as Pearson Vue testing appointments are based on availability and a preferred date cannot be guaranteed.
+Examinees must ensure that they are available for the date the exam is administered, as Pearson Vue cannot administer the exam outside of the testing window.